barrucadu/dejafu/doc/typeclass.rst

 1. Given the same set of scheduling decisions, your ``IO`` code must be deterministic [#]_

-2. As ``IO`` values can't be broken up into smaller chunks, they should be kept small; otherwise dejafu may miss buggy interleavings
+2. As dejafu can't inspect ``IO`` values, they should be kept small;
+   otherwise dejafu may miss buggy interleavings

 3. You absolutely cannot block on the action of another thread inside ``IO``, or the test execution will just deadlock.